AdobeDocs/audience-manager-learn.en/help/setup-and-admin/usage-and-billing/monitoring-and-reporting-on-activity-usage.md

 # Monitoring and Reporting on Activity Usage

-In this video, we will walk through how to use the Activity Usage Report, including display and download options.
+In this video, we will walk through how to use the [!DNL Activity Usage Report], including display and download options.

 >[!VIDEO](https://video.tv.adobe.com/v/31443/?quality=12)